 Minister of Foreign Affairs

-Biography of H.E.
-Idrees Zaman Acting Foreign Minister of the Islamic Republic of Afghanistan
+Biography of Mohammed Haneef Atmar Acting Minister-Designate of Foreign Affairs of the Islamic Republic of Afghanistan